Shahed University

 Shahed University (Persian: دانشگاه شاهد) is a public university in Tehran, Iran.
 The campus is located in the southern part of Tehran along the Persian Gulf Freeway.
-Founded in 1990, the university started its activities by accepting 165 students in seven branches in 1991.
-It now has 10000 students in 100 programs, 8 faculty, and 7 research institutions.
+Founded in 1990, the university started its activities by accepting 165 students in seven disciplines in 1991.
+It now has 10,000 students enrolled in 100 programs, 8 faculties, and 7 research institutions.

 Campus and student life

 The campus hosts headquarters offices, women's dormitories, a central library and faculties of humanities, engineering, sciences and agriculture.
 Its medical colleges and training hospitals, the Art college, the Nursing and Midwifery Faculty, the Dental college and research centers are in the Central Tehran.

-Shahed University offers three dormitories and is equipped with a pool, a football field, and a volleyball and basketball hall.
-Each faculty offers its own library, plus a central library near the Humanities and Management College.
-Students can enjoy their free time at the cafeteria near the Engineering college, separated for males and females.
-A Mahdie (Prayer Center) is available to both genders and is open at all times.

 Mostafa Khomeini Hospital (in the city center) is under Shahed university supervision (Faculty of Medicine).

 Ranking

 Shahed University world rank is 741 in 2020 by SCImago Institutions Rankings and was 2160 in 2016 by Webometrics.